Vector-Hector/aktivisti/Architecture.md

 ```
 src                             # Sources root
 ├── api                         # Helpers and classes for interfacing with our REST API
-│   ├── model                   # Data formats for data formats used in our REST API
+│   ├── model                   # Data formats (DTO-Data Transfer Objects) for data formats used in our REST API
 │   ├── ApiClient.ts            # An api client abstracting response parsing and request facilitation
 │   ├── ApiRoute.ts             # A helper class providing a general CRUD interface to REST endpoints, used in ApiClient.ts
 │   ├── EventRoute.ts           # A specific implementation extending APIRoute to provide extra operations on event endpoint